El Dorado International Airport: Puente Aéreo

-In 1981, Avianca undertook the construction of a new exclusive terminal to be called the Puente Aéreo (Air Bridge), which was eventually inaugurated by President Julio César Turbay Ayala.
+In 1981, Avianca undertook the construction of the Puente Aéreo Terminal inaugurated by President Julio César Turbay Ayala.

+The name Puente Aéreo means Air Bridge in English.
 Avianca's original purpose for the terminal was for flights serving Cali, Medellín, Miami and New York.
-During the first years of operation and until 2005 Avianca gradually moved all of its domestic operations to the Puente Aéreo and shifted the Miami and New York operations to the main terminal.
+During the first years of operation and until 2005 Avianca gradually moved all of its domestic operations to the Puente Aéreo and moved the Miami and New York operations to the main terminal.

 This allowed them to streamline their operations by using space previously assigned to customs and immigration for passenger gates and lounges.
 The culmination of this process came in 2006 when the airline undertook extensive renovations on the building.
 However, the airline was mindful of the impending and current renovations of El Dorado.
 One possible plan will be demolishing the Puente Aéreo Terminal, Main terminal and old cargo buildings which will be replaced with a new mega terminal.
 Many of the renovations made to the terminal in 2006 were obviously temporary and designed to be cheap but effective.
 For example, the walkways for the new gates are simply floor tiles placed over the old tarmac and the structure is made of aluminum with plastic sheets instead of glass windows.
 Passengers must cross the lanes used by buses, baggage carts and other vehicles in order to reach the aircraft.
 Once at the gate travellers must climb stairs to access the plane, the norm in the 1950s and 1960s but has for many years been surpassed by jetways.

-In February 2008, Avianca opened a pioneer store called Aviancastore which sells different products including: toy airplanes, hats, umbrellas, clothing, stuffed toys, pens, mugs and other such products, all embossed with the company logo.
+In February 2008, Avianca opened a pioneer store called Avianca store which sells different products including: toy airplanes, hats, umbrellas, clothing, stuffed toys, pens, mugs and other such products, all embossed with the company logo.
 The store was an instant success and the airline expanded the concept to various other cities in Colombia.